Inflammation

 If you do go see a functional or integrative medicine doctor with concerns about chronic inflammation, one test they’re bound to run is a C-reactive protein levels blood test.
 Many traditional doctors may also order this test for various reasons.

 C-Reactive Protein (CRP): CRP is a general blood marker of inflammation.
 It measures a protein that signals a response to inflammation.
 It doesn’t tell us the specific cause, but it does tell us that an inflammatory response exists.
 Make sure you don’t have any acute inflammation going on (from a recent injury, sickness or stubbed toe) when you get this test done because CRP will be elevated in response to any inflammation, acute or chronic.
 You want your CRP level well below 1 and preferably at 0, indicating that no inflammation exists.
+Testing your CRP levels can give you an idea of your current state of inflammation, but there will likely be more questions to answer.
+If a patient has chronic inflammation, a doctor may choose to run labs like ferritin (for generalized inflammation), homocysteine, and MPO (to assess cardiac inflammation), and CRP and ESR (for generalized inflammation, autoimmunity, and infections).

 Inflammation could come from allergies, infections, decreased immune system, autoimmunity, or more.